Raushan1234567/Raushan1234567.github.io/README.md

 # Raushan1234567.github.io
 https://raushan1234567.github.io/

+Personal Portfolio

+A modern and responsive personal portfolio website built to showcase my skills, projects, experience, and achievements as a software developer.

-About the Project
+📖 About the Project

-This portfolio was created to present my profile in a clean and interactive way.
-It serves as a central place where visitors can learn more about me, explore my work, and get in touch.
+This portfolio serves as my online presence where visitors can learn about my background, explore the projects I've worked on, and view the technologies I use.
+It is designed with a clean, user-friendly interface and responsive layout for a seamless experience across devices.

 ✨ Features
-🧑 About Me section with personal and professional introduction 💼 Skills and technologies overview
+👨‍💻 About Me section
+🛠️ Skills and Technology Stack
-🚀 Showcase of projects and achievements
+🚀 Projects Showcase
-📄 Resume download option
+📄 Resume Download
-📱 Responsive design for desktop and mobile devices
+📱 Fully Responsive Design
-📞 Contact section with social media and email links
-🛠️ Technologies Used
+📬 Contact Information and Social Links
+💻 Tech Stack
 HTML5
 CSS3
 JavaScript
-React.js (if applicable)
+React.js
-Bootstrap / Tailwind CSS (if applicable)
+Tailwind CSS / Bootstrap
 🎯 Purpose

-The main goal of this project is to:

-Demonstrate my web development skills
-Share my professional experience and projects
+Showcase my development skills and experience Highlight personal and professional projects
-Provide recruiters and collaborators with an easy way to learn about me Continuously improve my frontend development abilities 🚀 Getting Started
+Provide an easy way for recruiters and collaborators to connect with me Continuously improve my web development expertise
+🚀 Getting Started

-Clone the repository:
+Clone the repository
 git clone https://github.com/your-username/your-repository-name.git

-Navigate to the project folder:
+Navigate to the project directory cd your-repository-name

-cd your-repository-name

-Install dependencies (if using a framework like React):
+Install dependencies
 npm install

-Start the development server:
+Run the application
 npm start

+The application will start on your local development server.